danilop/yas3fs/README.md

 ### Notification Syntax & Use

 You can use the SNS topic for other purposes than keeping the cache of the nodes in sync.
-Those are some sample use cases:
+These are some sample use cases:

 * You can listen to the SNS topic to be updated on changes on S3 (if done through yas3fs).
 * You can publish on the SNS topic to manage the overall "cluster" of yas3fs nodes.